Bi-JROS/Bi-JROS.github.io/README.md

-## Official Website of U-KAN Makes Strong Backbone for Medical Image Segmentation and Generation
+## Bi-level Learning of Task-Specific Decoders for Joint Registration and One-Shot Medical Image Segmentation

 <!--
 **yes-ukan/yes-ukan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.